Noyon

-Noyon (/fr/; Noéyon; Noviomagus Veromanduorum, Noviomagus of the Veromandui, then Noviomum) is a commune in the Oise department, Northern France.
+Noyon (/fr/; Noéyon; Noviomagus Veromanduorum, Noviomagus of the Veromandui, then Noviomum) is a commune in the Oise department of Upper France.

 Geography

 Noyon lies on the river Oise, about 109 km northeast of Paris.
 The Oise Canal and the Canal du Nord pass through the commune.
 Noyon station is served by regional trains to Creil, Saint-Quentin, Compiègne and Paris.